Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 ## Summary

-It is actually suprisingly easy to get this all set up.
-You create your ssh key, set up an ssh config, connect your public key to the host, and clone your repo.
+It is actually surprisingly easy to get this all set up.
+You create your SSH key, set up an SSH config, connect your public key to the host, and clone your repo.
 If there are any concepts I didn't really touch up on, there are tons of great resources that go much more in depth than I did.
-The intention of this was to get you a quick way to get your ssh keys set up in a simple way.
+The intention of this was to get you a quick way to get your SSH keys set up in a simple way.